pli-research-d/Secure-ML-with-BERT/README.md

 PLI goes beyond mere privacy protection; it pioneers the seamless integration of local personal models and global knowledge models.
 Imagine unlocking a world of personalized, domain-specific insights directly within our learning experience.
 With PLI, education becomes more than just acquiring knowledge—it's about harnessing insights tailored to our unique journey and aspirations.
 We aim to revolutionize learning through the power of PLI, where privacy and personalization converge to shape a brighter future.

+Following implementation demonstrates a secure and personalized learning environment using various techniques and libraries.

+## Key Aspects

+### Secure Environment
+- **SecureMLEnvironment**: Isolates data within sandboxes for secure handling using unique identifiers.
+- **PrivacySafeguard**: Provides data anonymization and encryption using Fernet encryption.

+### Learning Dataset
+- **LearningDataset**: Custom dataset class inheriting from `torch.utils.data.Dataset`, handling data loading, anonymization, encryption, and tokenization for machine learning tasks.

+### Model Setup
+- **BertTokenizer**: Tokenizes text data using the transformers library.
+- **BertForSequenceClassification**: Builds a sequence classification model based on the BERT architecture from the transformers library.

+### Data Loading and Preparation
+- Loads data from a CSV file using pandas.
+- Prepares data by anonymizing, encrypting, and tokenizing it.
+- Splits data into training and validation sets.

+### Training and Validation
+- **train_and_validate**: Function to train the model on the training data and validate it on the validation data.
+  - Uses the AdamW optimizer.
+  - Tracks training and validation loss.
+  - Saves the model with the best validation loss.

+### Hyperparameter Tuning
+- **hyperparameter_tuning**: Function using HyperOpt to find the best hyperparameters.
+  - Defines a search space for learning rate, batch size, and epochs.
+  - Trains the model with different hyperparameter combinations and selects the one with the best validation loss.

+### Inference and Learning Measures
+- **calculate_learning_measures**: Function that calculates learning scores from user interaction data using the trained model.
+  - Uses the sigmoid function to convert model output into scores between 0 and 1.

+### Model Averaging
+- Functions to load and average multiple models.
+- Demonstrates how to average a personalized model with a global model.

+### Contextual Chatbot
+- **ContextualChatbot Example**: Class that uses a large language model (LLM) adapter from Gradient AI to generate responses.
+  - Allows personalization based on the user's learning scores.
+  - Extracts topics from user prompts using spaCy and Rake.
+  - Implements a chat loop that handles user input, generates responses, and displays learning scores and topic information.

 ## Implementation Details

 1. **Required Imports and Environment Setup**